3 Carnivorous Plants to Grow as Houseplants!

 That’s one stinkbug you don’t have to deal with!

-Native to bogs in the Carolinas where they are considered endangered, Venus Flytraps are a fun houseplant that most kids find fascinating.
+Native to bogs in the Carolinas where they are considered endangered, Venus flytraps are a fun houseplant that most kids find fascinating.
 Though it is often said that you can feed your housebound flytrap bits of hamburger, it is not recommended since it could rot the traps.
-Indoors, you’ll need to give them bugs to eat.
+Indoors, you’ll need to give your plant bugs to eat.
 A couple of houseflies or small slugs each month are ample.
 Don’t overfeed them.
 They are slow eaters and it takes several weeks for them to fully digest an insect.

 These flytraps are double-potted so they can sit in water.